 The first semester continues the work of the Algebra II sequence; the emphasis is the study of trigonometry.
 Understanding is enhanced through the extensive use of the graphing calculator.
 The second semester includes a review of exponential and logarithmic functions, graphing techniques, a study of conic sections, and sequences and series.

-This is the second course in the Honors Program sequence.
-Its objective is to provide the student with a thorough grounding in pre-calculus mathematics, as well as to introduce the student to other topics which are pursued in non-calculus college mathematics courses.
+The objective of this course is to provide the student with a thorough grounding in precalculus mathematics, as well as to introduce the student to other topics which are pursued in non-calculus college mathematics courses.
 The first semester is devoted to trigonometry.
 The second semester topics include advanced function theory, polar and parametric functions, analytic geometry, probability, sequences and series, and an introduction to calculus.
+In this course, students are challenged to think in new ways, and to make connections among different representations of mathematical objects: algebraic, graphical, and numerical.

 AP Calculus is the third course in the Honors Program sequence for those highly motivated students who have completed Pre-Calculus in their junior year.
 The AP Calculus AB course covers topics from limits and continuity of functions through derivatives and integrals, both with applications.

 This covers all the same material from AP Calculus AB and goes further with methods of integration, infinite sequences and series, and parametric, vector, and polar functions.
-Both courses emphasize a multi-representational approach to calculus, with concepts, problems and results being expressed graphically, numerically, analytically, and verbally.
+Because the additional content is mastered in the same amount of time, the pace of AP Calculus BC is significantly faster than that of AP Calculus AB.

 This course is offered to seniors who completed Pre-Calculus or Algebra II/Trigonometry in their junior year.
 The course includes a brief review of elementary functions and an introduction to limits.
 The study of differential calculus includes techniques of differentiation, analysis of functions, and applications of the derivative.
 In integral calculus, the course covers techniques of integration and applications of area and volume.

-Prerequisite: A grade of B- or higher in Pre-Calculus or Accelerated Functions/Trig
+Prerequisite: Minimum grade of B- or higher in Precalculus or Accelerated Functions and Trigonometry

 AP Statistics is an honors course for students who have completed or are concurrently taking a course that includes trigonometry.
 The course involves extensive use of graphing calculators to analyze data with histograms, regression lines, and statistical procedures.
 Computer web applications will be used to simulate long-run probabilities and distributions.
 Solutions to statistics problems include numerical computations as well as thorough verbal explanations.
 Several units of study include cooperative learning and labs/projects.